ethankhamis/ethankhamis/README.md

 - Name: Ethan Khamis
 - Age: 17
-- Sixth Form 1st Year
+- Sixth Form 2nd Year
-- Currently studying C++
-- Intermediate C++ Programmer
+- C++ Programmer
-- Solid Python Programming Knowledge

 <!---
 ethankhamis/ethankhamis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.